salesforce/botsim/docs/deep_dive.rst

     - Simulation chat logs and associated error information for each episode
     - Detailed intent and NER errors and remediation suggestions

+We have prepared a `notebook <https://github.com/salesforce/botsim/blob/main/Einstein_BotBuilder_template_bot.ipynb>`_ to demostrate how to run the BotSIM pipeline using the Template Bot from the Salesforce Einstein BotBuilder platform.